Skip to content

 Hotstart

 Enhance the potency of your scans!
-By providing legitimate requests via the Hotstart feature, you arm Escape with deeper insights into your application's business logic.
+By providing legitimate requests and extra URLs via the Hotstart feature, you arm Escape with deeper insights into your API and application's business logic.
 This enables Escape to operate with increased efficiency and precision.

 The operations you provide should be listed under the hotstart key.
 You have the flexibility to provide multiple requests.